gaelcolas/Sampler/README.md

 project and start testing and producing the build artefact locally with minimal environmental dependencies.

+>[!NOTE]
+>Try to avoid mixing these different methods in the same session.
+When
+>switching to use a different method, open a new PowerShell session so
+>none of the modules dependencies are loaded into the session.

 The following command will resolve dependencies using PowerShellGet:

 ```powershell